 The Board of Directors may divide the Preferred Stock into any number of series, fix the designation and number of shares of each such series, and determine or change the designation, relative rights, preferences, and limitations of any series of Preferred Stock.
-The Board of Directors (within the limits and restrictions of any resolutions adopted by it originally fixing the number of any shares of any series of Preferred Stock) may increase or decrease the number of shares initially fixed for any series, but no such decrease shall reduce the number below the number of shares then outstanding and shares duly reserved for issuance." fully diluted basis, not including 2,143,333 issuable upon exercise of Class A and B warrants exercisable at \$19.50 and \$26.25, respectively, and options for the purchase of units (each consisting of one share of Common Stock, one Class A warrant and one Class B warrant) exercisable at \$21.00.
+The Board of Directors (within the limits and restrictions of any resolutions adopted by it originally fixing the number of any shares of any series of Preferred Stock) may increase or decrease the number of shares initially fixed for any series, but no such decrease shall reduce the number below the number of shares then outstanding and shares duly reserved for

+As of May 4, 1999 there were 15,311,940 shares of Common Stock outstanding on a fully diluted basis, not including 2,143,333 issuable upon exercise of Class A and B warrants exercisable at \$19.50 and \$26.25, respectively, and options for the purchase of units (each consisting of one share of Common Stock, one Class A warrant and one Class B warrant) exercisable at \$21.00.